mastro993/ScreenStateView/README.md

 ```

 In the above example I used my custom empty, loading and error states layout.
-If the attributes are left empty the library loads default layouts (very ugly, but better than nothing).
+If the attributes are left empty the library loads default layouts.